altimac/build-libcurl-ios/README.md

 Also, if you have a problem when compiling such as "configure: error: C compiler cannot create executables", then Ensures the path to Xcode.app bundle is without space or strange characters.
 I had Xcode installed in ~/Downloads/Last Dev Tools/ folder, so with spaces and renaming the folder to LastDevTools fixed this (after resetting xcode-select -p though)

+I've also changed the way the framework is built so that it supports BITCODE that is more or less needed in 2020.

 # libcurl for iOS

 Build libcurl for iOS development.